 An in-depth study of a sub-discipline in zoology.
 The instructor and biology faculty will determine the course subject for a given semester.
 The schedule of course offerings will list the specific title.
-Examples of subjects include animal behavior, ornithology, herpetology, mammalogy, etc. Prerequisite: BIO 113 and 114 or BIO 123 and 124.
+Examples of subjects include animal behavior, ornithology, herpetology, mammalogy, etc. Prerequisite: BIO 113/114 or BIO123/124.
 One to three lecture hours per week with the option of an additional 1 credit hour weekly laboratory, as appropriate for the course.
+This course can be repeated up to 12 credit hours if the topics for each course are different.